zxc916684603/ecs/intl.en-US/Best Practices/Cloud Migration tool for P2V and V2V/Migrate to Alibaba Cloud by using Cloud Migration tool.md

 **Scenario 1.
 Migrate a Windows server without data disk**

--   Assuming that the configuration of your server is as follows:
+-   Assuming that the configuration of your on-premise server is as follows:
     -   Operating system: Windows Server 2008
     -   Used space of system disk: 30 GiB
     -   System architecture: 64-bit